 Mr. Mark Prefontaine (non-voting member)

-Mr. Prefontaine is the Assistant Deputy Minister, Financial Sector Regulation and Policy with Alberta Finance and Enterprise.
+Mr. Prefontaine is the Assistant Deputy Minister, Financial Sector Regulation and Policy with Alberta Treasury Board and Finance.
 This position includes the roles of Superintendent of Pensions, Superintendent of Insurance, and Superintendent of Financial Institutions.

-Mr. Prefontaine has been with Alberta Finance and Enterprise since 2003, joining the pension area first as a Senior Compliance Officer, then Senior Manager, Risk Management; and most recently (since August 2007) as the Deputy Superintendent of Pensions.
-Prior to joining Alberta Finance and Enterprise, he worked in a family financial planning practice for eight years, and was an officer in the Canadian Armed Forces for five years.
+Mr. Prefontaine has been with Alberta Treasury Board and Finance since 2003, joining the pension area first as a Senior Compliance Officer, then Senior Manager, Risk Management; and most recently (since August 2007) as the Deputy Superintendent of Pensions.
+Prior to joining the ministry, he worked in a family financial planning practice for eight years, and was an officer in the Canadian Armed Forces for five years.
 He has obtained certification as a Financial Planner and a Chartered Financial Analyst.